top of page

 Cafe Study and In-depth Interviews

-We coded 23 cafe studies and 13 hour long interviews in Dovetail and used FigJam for affinity mapping of these codes into 6 major themes:
+We coded 23 cafe studies and 13 hour long interviews in Dovetail - a qualitative analysis tool - and used FigJam - a whiteboarding tool within the Figma design tool - for affinity mapping of these codes into 6 major themes:

 • Digital habits and tools